KJCats/My-Notes/3 - Zettelkasten/Calculating your latitude.md

 ---
 # Calculating your latitude

-To calculate your latitude there are 2 main ways.

 ## At Night

 At night its really easy to find your latitude if you are on the Northern Hemisphere.